 plant quick find clear

+Filbert, also called hazelnut, is a fantastic shrub for the back of a border because of its easy-growing nature and tolerance of partial shade.
+One of the few woody plants in and around prairies, hazelnut spreads slowly to form colonies while providing habitat and food for wildlife.
 In the spring, filberts produce clusters of bright yellow catkins, making this easy-care plant a great companion for spring-flowering bulbs.
-By fall, the large round leaves turn yellow or orange before dropping, revealing the shrub's beautiful branching habit.
-Filberts do tend to produce suckers around the base of the plant.
-Remove them as they sprout.
+By fall, the large round leaves turn yellow or orange before dropping, revealing the shrub’s beautiful branching habit.

 Upload your photo here.

 Combine filbert with native shrubs and trees to create a wildlife-friendly border or screen.
 Great companions include sumac (Rhus spp.), beautyberry (Callicarpa spp.), willow (Salix spp.), and dogwood (Cornus spp.).
 When cultivated together, these easy-to-grow woody plants create a palette of color and texture that lends interest year-round.
 Spread a 3- to 4-inch-thick layer of bark mulch around plants to create a large, nearly maintenance-free planting bed.

 Filbert is easy to grow in average, well-drained soil and full sun to part shade.
 As a woodland native, it tolerates part shade well—particularly morning sun followed by afternoon shade.
 Plant filbert in spring, and water plants weekly for the first two months after planting.
 Continue watering during long dry periods during the first growing season.
 Plants rarely need supplemental water after the first growing season.